MohammadShareefjha/markdown-training/README.md

 > :warning: **Merge Conflict Shouldn't be Detected!** :warning:

 - Uh oh!
 It looks like another editor has made changes to the same section you were working on.
 Resolve the merge conflicts carefully to avoid creating paradoxes in the space-time continuum.
+If you need help, don't hesitate to ask your fellow editors for guidance.

 ### 3. **Create a Branch for Your Work:**